 Pumpkin patches have always gone hand-in-hand with the Autumn season, ripening just in time for the cooler weather and harvested when the leaves are turning bright colours.
-In the last few years we've seen a huge jump in the variety and hues of squash and pumpkins headlining patios and front doors, with new looks inspiring creative fall displays!
-This year is no different, and I've scoured the seed catalogues to find the most interesting pumpkins and squash to grow.
+In the last few years, we've seen a huge jump in the variety and hues of squash and pumpkins headlining patios and front doors, with new looks inspiring creative fall displays!
+This year is no different, and here I've gathered some of the most interesting pumpkins for you to enjoy.

 Before the Autumn Season

 These seeds are actually planted and germinated indoors in May, while everyone is stocking up on spring annuals for their garden!
 In our controlled growing environment at West Coast Gardens greenhouses in Surrey BC, they sprout very quickly and by June they can be planted outdoors.
 Each plant produces one or two (or sometimes three) large pumpkins.